lovell/sharp/README.md

 ### rotate([angle])

 Rotate the output image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.
-Mirroring is not supported.

 `angle`, if present, is a Number with a value of `0`, `90`, `180` or `270`.

 Use this method without `angle` to determine the angle from EXIF data.
+Mirroring is currently unsupported.

 ### withoutEnlargement()